Operations Division West

 Westside Police Service Center

 Click Map to view larger image

-The City of Tucson is divided into five patrol divisions.
+The City of Tucson is divided into four patrol divisions and a downtown district.
 Each division is divided into sectors, which are designated by the numbers on the map.
 When contacting a patrol division about a concern in your neighborhood or place of business referring to the sector number may speed your inquiry.